 Characters.
 Each character should be uniquely distinct with vocal, physical, and emotional choices carefully thought out.
 Characters in HI tend to stretch the limits of reality.
 However, be careful to craft characters to which the audience can relate.
 One of the great challenges with HI is the ability to craft a performance with different levels.
-Remember that in all good comedy, there is the well-adjusted characters.
+Remember that in all good comedy, there is the well-adjusted character who stands in stark contrast to the humorous characters.
 Find the balance in your selection.
 Think about the proximity characters would stand in relation to each other, and illustrate the difference by using various physical levels.